oskardudycz/event-driven.io/content/posts/2021-12-08--simple_events_versioning_patterns/index.en.md

 *"If our aggregate lives shortly, a day or two, week, then these are easier to manage.
 If we'’'re deploying new changes with the new events schema, then events with the old one will be living for at most a few days.
 Thanks to that, we can break our deployment into two phases.
 First, we deploy a version that supports both schemas and mark the old one as "obsolete".
 Then, during the next deployment, we get rid of the code responsible for old events, because there are no living aggregate instances with old schemas."*

 Still, it's always worth knowing those practices to use them depending on your use case.
 Greg Young wrote a book about it: [Versioning in an Event Sourced System](https://leanpub.com/esversioning/read).
-I recommend you to read it.
+I recommend you to read it, especially that's for free, which is always a reasonable price.

 I'll try to explain today some of the basic strategies that will help you handle most of the basic scenarios.